osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 ### Additional considerations for `query` and `autoselect`

 When you use the `query` parameter within a discovery request, OSIsoft recommends setting the [autoSelect](xref:DiscoveryConfiguration#discovery-parameters) parameter to `false` for most use cases.

+OSIsoft makes this recommendation because the configuration is not suitable for a production environment without manually editing its settings <!--, most notably the `IndexField` setting-->, when the configuration is generated automatically, the index field will not be configured in the active [Data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration) and the adapter will default to recording the time that the adapter received the message as opposed to when the data was collected.

 OSIsoft makes this recommendation because the data selection configuration that discovery returns includes only values and not indexes.
-Therefore, the configuration is not suitable for a production environment without manually editing its settings<!--, most notably the `IndexField` setting-->. `"autoSelect": true` should only be used for data sources with simple data structures, as it automatically applies the discovery results as the active [Data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).
+Therefore, `"autoSelect": true` should only be used for data sources with simple data structures, as it automatically applies the discovery results as the active [Data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).